 Your tyres go through a lot.
 From carrying heavy loads to driving in tough environments, they’re what get you safely from A to B so it’s important to keep yours in check so they don’t result in dangerous driving conditions for your employees.

-From May 1st 2021, the EU tyre label will have a new design and contain even more tyre-related information, such as the supplier, tyre type identification or ice and snow grip.
+Since May 1st 2021, the EU tyre label has a new design and contains even more tyre-related information, such as the supplier, tyre type identification or ice and snow grip.
 Read more about these updates below to help you select the right tyres for your business and your van, and how you can check them to ensure they’re always roadworthy.

 Choosing the correct tyres

 When driving a commercial vehicle, it’s important to select the right tyres for your load.
 Visit your local Van Centre to get the best advice from our trained technicians.
 They’re there to advise you on the perfect tyres for your vehicle and your business so you can drive away knowing you’ve made the right decision.